 Despite considering myself an experienced photographer, I’ve still learnt some new things.
-One of my favourites was the use of exposure bracketing in street and travel photography.
+One of my favourites was the use of

 When I’m photographing on the run, I shoot in burst mode to get the right moment.
-There’s still the danger of messing up the exposure.
-So, why not combine the two, and shoot a bracketed burst?
+There’s still the danger of messing up the

 While I haven’t been able to use it yet, I know it will be a great tool in contrasty scenes.

 I have no doubt that taking the Digital Camera Mastery course can dramatically reduce the time needed to get the basics laid down firmly.